Jota (footballer, born March 1999): 2017–2019: Early years

 Born in Lisbon, Jota started his career at Ginásio de Corroios, before joining Benfica's youth ranks in 2007.
 He made his debut for the club's B team on 23 January 2016, replacing Dálcio in the 62nd minute in a 2–1 home loss to Varzim.
 On 18 October 2018, he made his debut for the first team in a 3–0 away win over Sertanense in the third round of the Taça de Portugal.
 He won the 2017–18 Campeonato Nacional de Juniores and helped the team reach the final of the 2016–17 UEFA Youth League.

 On 1 February 2019, Jota was promoted to Benfica's first team, alongside three other Benfica B players.
 Following his Primeira Liga debut in a 4–0 home win over Chaves on 24 February, he made his European debut on 14 March, as a first choice, in a 3–0 extra time win over Dinamo Zagreb in the second leg of UEFA Europa League round of 16.
-After failling to impress manager Bruno Lage, Jota was used esporadically and found limited first-team minutes, scoring only two goals in the 2019–20 Taça da Liga against Sporting da Covilhã on 3 December and Vitória de Setúbal on 21 December.
+After failing to impress manager Bruno Lage, Jota was used sporadically and found limited first-team minutes, scoring only two goals in the 2019–20 Taça da Liga against Sporting da Covilhã on 3 December and Vitória de Setúbal on 21 December.

 2019–2020: Loan to Valladolid

 On 5 October 2020, Jota moved to La Liga side Real Valladolid on loan for the 2020–21 season.
-On his debut on 22 November he came on as a 77th-minute substiutute for Óscar Plano and scored the final goal of a 3–1 win at Granada, but he added no more goals in 17 games for the rest of the season, which saw the team relegated.
+On his debut on 22 November he came on as a 77th-minute substitute for Óscar Plano and scored the final goal of a 3–1 win at Granada, but he added no more goals in 17 games for the rest of the season, which saw the team relegated.